Yustira/crowd-counting/Crowd-Counting.md

 ![](/images/plot_2.png)

 The plot above also showed the **distribution of error**.
-A good model shows the random errors, our model represents the random errors but when the actual count increase the predicted count seems to predict lower than the actual.
+A good model shows the random deviations/errors, our model represents the random deviations but when the actual count increase the predicted count seems to predict a bit lower than the actual count.
 This is due to the chance of learning from highly-crowded random cropping is low.

 ### Result of 300 original test images.